 Editors, authors and reviewers are required to keep confidential all details of the editorial and peer review process on submitted manuscripts.
 Correspondence as part of the review process is also to be treated confidentially by all parties, including authors.

-Reviewers must keep the content of the manuscript confidential.
+Reviewers must keep the content of the manuscript confidential and destroy copies at the end of the review process.
 In addition, the unpublished information described in the manuscript cannot be used for their own interests.
 If reviewers wish to discuss with anyone outside the review process for assistance, they must inform the editorial office first.